iceburg-net/ansible-pcd/README.md

 **development**

-ansible-pcd is under development.  there may be breaking api changes, and I'd like to conform to the standards set by the edX project ( https://github.com/edx/configuration )
+ansible-pcd is under development. there may be breaking api changes in the near future.

 Contributions are welcome.